• Home

 The Monastery Ad Deir in Petra Jordan

 If you plan on visiting Jordan for more than 3 nights then you absolutely should purchase the Jordan Pass for 70 Jordanian Dinars or “JOD” (approximately US$99).
-The Jordan Pass is not a physical card or ticket – you must purchase it online ahead of your trip, and a PDF containing a QR code is e-mailed to you afterwards.
+The Jordan Pass is not a physical card or ticket – one of the top things to know about Jordan is that you must purchase the pass online ahead of your trip (not once you arrive), and a PDF containing a QR code is e-mailed to you afterwards.
 All you have to do is show your ticket at any of the 40 attractions covered by the pass across Jordan, including Petra.

 Not only do you save massively on entrance costs throughout Jordan, the Jordan Pass also covers your entry visa into Jordan, as long as you are staying for more than 3 nights.
 The Jordan visa-on-arrival costs 40 JOD, and a 1-day pass for Petra costs 50 JOD.
 The basic Jordan Pass costs 70 JOD.
 You do the math!
 You can read more about the Jordan Pass here.